opensearch-project/project-website/_posts/2022-06-23-S3-Log-Ingestion-Using-Data-Prepper-1.5.0.md

 gzip compression in S3.

 There is a lot of rich information in these logs.
 You can determine whether requests are HTTP, HTTPS, or gRPC, and both the time that the entire request took to process and the time your application took to process it are available.
-You can get the final status code, User-Agent headers, and AWS X-Ray trace information.
-Much of this information is also available in your application logs, but you can also find out why an Application Load Balancer failed a request before sending it your application.
+Also, you can get the final status code, User-Agent headers, and AWS X-Ray trace information.
+Much of this information is available in your application logs, but you can also find out why an Application Load Balancer failed a request before sending it your application.